Ecuador's Moreno says IMF board approves $6.5 billion loan

 The IMF declined to comment.

-In the technical agreement, Ecuador pledged to reduce crisis-related spending in 2021, implement a fiscal reform package to improve public finances, and protect the purchasing power of Ecuadorian families.
+In the technical agreement, Ecuador pledged to reduce crisis-related spending in 2021, implement a fiscal reform package to improve public finances, and protect the purchasing power of Ecuadorean families.

 That agreement helped the Andean country successfully renegotiate its sovereign bonds last month.